shrpnsld/virtual-dev/README.md

 ### Build

-Add **External Build System** target and use following settings for it:
+Add "External Build System" target and use following settings for it:

 * Build Tool: `/Absolute/Path/To/virtual-dev/msbuild`
 * Arguments: `<arguments to vdev-msbuild>`